 World university rankings are biased towards a small group of institutions.
 They favor old research-intensive universities with long ranking histories that use English language (Dill and Soo, 2005; Charon and Wauters, 2007; Bengoetxea and Buela-Casal, 2013; Boyadjieva, 2017).
 They claim that they create a "world" ranking.
-However, Moed, 2017 shows that ARWU is biased towards North America, THE towards Anglo-Saxon countries, and Leiden towards emerging Asian nations.
-And as Bengoetxea and Buela-Casal, 2013 points out, only 2-3% of HEIs are listed; smaller, lesser-known, more diverse institutions are left out.
+However, Moed (2017) shows that ARWU is biased towards North America, THE towards Anglo-Saxon countries, and Leiden towards emerging Asian nations.
+And as Bengoetxea and Buela-Casal (2013) points out, only 2-3% of HEIs are listed; smaller, lesser-known, more diverse institutions are left out.

 The ranking organization arbitrarily chooses the indicators and weights used in rankings.
 The weight values can greatly impact the outcome, and this fact often remains unnoticed (Becker et al., 2017).
 Furthermore, the chosen weights lack any theoretical foundation, and users assume that weights are maintained as specified (Dill and Soo, 2005; Lukman et al., 2010; Soh, 2011; Soh, 2014).
-Soh, 2011 uses the example of the 2010 ARWU ranking.
+Soh (2011) uses the example of the 2010 ARWU ranking.
 The original ARWU ranking's methodology states that "Staff winning Nobel Prizes and Field Medals" worth twice as much (20% of overall score) than "Alumni winning Nobel Prizes and Field Medals" (10% of overall score).
 Regression analysis' standardized coefficients (betaweights) show that Staff's contribution to the overall score is about 24 times than Alumni's.
-Both Soh, 2011; Soh, 2014 conclude that assigned (nominal) weights and actual (attained) weights differ, thus leading users to misinterpret the ranking results.
+Both Soh (2011) and Soh (2014) conclude that assigned (nominal) weights and actual (attained) weights differ, thus leading users to misinterpret the ranking results.

 Last but not least, one main problem with university rankings is the heterogeneity of institutions which is also the scope of this work.
 Several authors argue that entities should not be compared if they have differences in size, funding, and budgets (Dill and Soo, 2005; Guarino et al., 2005; Charon and Wauters, 2007; Marginson and van der Wende, 2007; Saisana et al., 2011; Bengoetxea and Buela-Casal, 2013; Daraio and Bonaccorsi, 2017).
-For example, in 2015, Harvard University's annual budget was approximately \$4.5 billion, whereas Hungary's annual budget for all levels of education was approximately \$5 billion in 2015 (European Comission, 2015).
+For example, in 2021, Harvard University's annual budget was approximately \$5.2 billion, whereas Hungary's annual budget for tertiary education was approximately \$2.9 billion in 2021 (Eurostat, 2021).
 Rankings compare institutions such as Harvard with significantly smaller HEIs.
+Török and Konka (2020) further observes that while comparing Hungarian universities to Serbian or Austrian counterparts may be relevant, such comparisons lose significance when comparison is extended to institutions in the United Kingdom or Ethiopia.

 Moreover, in 2006, the 16 Berlin Principles on Ranking of Higher Education Institutions stated that rankings must specify the linguistic, cultural, and economic contexts of the institutions (IREG, 2006) so users can better understand and interpret the results.

-Daraio and Bonaccorsi, 2017 also defines the principles of "fair" comparison.
+Daraio and Bonaccorsi (2017) also defines the principles of "fair" comparison.
 First of all, the compared entities should have similar input structures.
 Secondly, the trade-off between outputs should be explicitly recognized.
 Thirdly, a higher ranking should be associated with higher performance.
 Lawrence and Green (1980, p.
 3) also notes that "if comparisons must be made, they should be made between similar types of institutions".

 In addition to arbitrary classification, clustering methods are used to separate clusters (see, e.g., (Rad et al., 2011; Ibáñez et al., 2013)).
-Ibáñez et al., 2013 clustered public universities in the area of computer sciences into four groups based on their productivity, visibility, quality, prestige, and internalization.
+Ibáñez et al. (2013) clustered public universities in the area of computer sciences into four groups based on their productivity, visibility, quality, prestige, and internalization.
 However, clustering alone cannot be used to specify regional or other rankings because, beforehand or in parallel, clustering indicators should be selected for ranking similar universities or countries (Poole et al., 2017).